turnage/Kelm/readme.md

 OF USE, DATA OR PROFITS, WHETHER IN AN ACTION OF CONTRACT, NEGLIGENCE OR OTHER TORTIOUS ACTION, ARISING OUT OF OR IN CONNECTION WITH THE USE OR PERFORMANCE OF THIS SOFTWARE.

-## Contribution

-I'm not an expert, just learning like you probably are if you're interested in helping with Kelm, so don't worry about barrier of entry.
-If you'd like to help by contributing an implementation yourself or fixing up mine, submit a pull request on github, but file an issue first so I know you're working on that.